 The largest System Study & Design Project is a continuing project from fiscal year 2023 to evaluate flood levels along the Fort Worth floodway.
-Construction and repair projects include erosion repairs along the floodway and existing maintenance roads.
+Construction & Repair projects include erosion repairs along the floodway and the repair and new construction of trails and trailheads, including the Ten Mile Trailhead and the Riverside Park kayak launch, which were moved from the Special Projects/Contingency Fund to the General Fund.
+All costs incurred for the Riverside Park kayak launch will be reimbursed by the City of Fort Worth.